project-flotta/project-flotta.github.io/_posts/2022-03-07-using-private-image-repositories.markdown

 summary-1: Deploying workloads with images from private repositories
 ---

-Users can deploy their containerized workloads to edge devices using Flotta and very often images they want to use are not public and are available only for users or services having proper credentials.
+Users can deploy their containerized workloads (applications built as [container images](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction#h.dqlu6589ootw)) to edge devices using Flotta and very often images they want to use are not public and are available only for users or services having proper credentials.

 Flotta supports that use case and allows users to use private images in their `EdgeDeployments`; this post shows how to